The Cost of Not Using Digital Marketing In Your Business?

 They thought wrong!

-Because they had been the leader of the movie rental market for years, management didn’t see why they should change their strategy.
+Due to management being the leader of the movie rental market for years, they didn’t see why they should change their strategy.

 This is called “stinking thinking”!